Top 4 Facts About Cortisone Injections

 It is common to take one's ability to move and perform daily duties for granted.
 When we are in pain, our first thinking is, "How to make my symptoms subside and quickly?"
 Everyone is looking for a quick solution.
 Unfortunately, the cure is not always so simple.
 Cortisone injections are often used in orthopedics to relieve pain and inflammation.

-While a quick shot may sound appealing, let's take a closer look at the efficacy, advantages, and disadvantages of having corticosteroid injections
+While a quick shot may sound appealing, let's take a closer look at the efficacy, advantages, and disadvantages of having corticosteroid injections.

 1. What is cortisone?

 Cortisone is a steroidal anti-inflammatory medication.
 It is injected into or close to an inflamed area to reduce swelling and pain.
-Contrary to common opinion, cortisone provides other advantages aside from pain relief that may even help your heal.
+Contrary to common opinion, cortisone provides other advantages aside from pain relief that may even help you heal.

 The main phases of the healing process include inflammation, tissue regeneration, and tissue remodeling.
 Inflammation is required to warn the immune system of harm and identify a region for the chain of events that starts the healing process.
 The majority of "healing" happens once the inflammatory reaction subsides, and the tissue may start to regenerate.
 Finally, the wounded region remodels as vital blood arteries reach their destinations, and scar tissue is replaced by healthy tissue.